drauger-os-development/mrai/README.md

   `sudo ./RUN_TO_INSTALL_MRAI.sh remove`

-  If installed from the .deb package:
+  If installed from the .deb package or `apt`:

   `sudo apt purge mrai`